Semiconductor Plasma Equipment

 FR-G800 Dual-Chamber RIE Etcher

-The FR-G800 Dual-Chamber RIE Etcher is a reactive ion etching system for semiconductor and microfabrication, delivering high-precision anisotropic etching for wafers from 2″ to 8″ with tight temperature control.
+The FR-G800 Dual-Chamber RIE Etcher is designed for high-precision reactive ion etching in semiconductor fabrication.
+It delivers stable anisotropic etching for wafers from 2″ to 8″ with controlled temperature and process consistency.

 • High-precision anisotropic etching for fine patterns